liuh886/liuh886/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about `snow`, `glaciers`, `geomorphology`, `GIS`, `remote sensing`, `energy transition`, `offshore seismic`...
 - 📫 How to reach me: [zhihao's page](https://zhihaol.eu.org)
-- ⚡ Fun fact: I not just a marathon runner, but also a race organizer.
-I was one of the yongest registered licensed surveyors of P.R.C. when I passed the exam in 2018.
+- ⚡ Fun fact:
+  - I not just a marathon runner, but also a race organizer.
+  - I was one of the yongest registered licensed surveyors of P.R.C. when I passed the exam in 2018.
+  - I skiied 57 km in a day when I was a XC beginner in my first season.